vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 6. [Client Input](#6-client-input): Letting users actually play the game.
 7. [Client State](#7-client-state): Processing game updates from the server.

+We'll go over the Server in Part 2.
+[Subscribe](http://eepurl.com/gf8JCX) if you want to get an email when that comes out!

 ## 1. Project Overview / Structure

 > I recommend [**downloading the source code**](https://github.com/vzhou842/example-.io-game) for the example game so you can follow along.